brussell98/Mirai/README.md

 	- [x] Vote (Credit: [BlackHayate](https://github.com/BlackHayate))
 	- [x] Anime/Manga Lookup
 	- [x] Avatar
-	- [ ] Stop user from sending messages for a certain time
 	- [ ] osu! - Need to apply for an API key for this
 		- [x] Sig generator
 		- [ ] User and best scores